Welcome to Different Together, for a better understanding of Asperger’s Syndrome

-Different Together is a safe, supportive and understanding community for the partners of adults affected by Asperger Syndrome (AS).
+Different Together is a safe, supportive and understanding community for the partners of adults affected by Asperger’s Syndrome (AS).
 If you’ve found us, it is likely that you either know or suspect that your partner has AS and are wondering … what now?
 We are here for you!

-“For some people, it is very easy and enjoyable to fall in love with someone who has the characteristics of Asperger syndrome.
+“For some people, it is very easy and enjoyable to fall in love with someone who has the characteristics of Asperger’s syndrome.
 After the initial intoxicating romance, there can be a gradual realisation from both partners, that the relationship is not as fulfilling as anticipated and adjustments and compromises are needed.
 This website provides valuable information and advice on many aspects of such relationships and is a resource that will change lives.”

 — Tony Attwood

-Different Together was borne out of my own search, as the Neurotypical (NT) partner of someone affected by Asperger Syndrome, for information and support.
-More than anything else I wanted to find other people in the same situation who would understand.
+Different Together was borne out of my own search for information and support as the Neurotypical (NT) partner of someone affected by Asperger’s Syndrome.
+More than anything I wanted to find other people in the same situation as me who could really understand and relate to my experiences.

-I first heard the term ‘Asperger Syndrome’ in late 2010.
-My internet searches kept leading me to similar lists of traits which seemed to explain many of my husband’s behaviours.
-What the searches did not tell me was what to do with this information.
-Where to go from here?
+Having first heard the term ‘Asperger’s Syndrome’ in late 2010, my internet searches kept leading me to lists of characteristics and behaviours which resembled many of my husband’s traits.
+What the searches did not do was link to any support, resources or further information.